Iran standoff sees France winning Gulf friends, influence

 "Our American partners used to lecture us 15 years ago," said a senior French official.
 "Now, when it comes to the Middle East they are filled with uncertainty and doubt.
 That uncertainty gives us a card to influence our policy."

-Paris points to a longstanding hard line on weapons proliferation as proof it is acting from a point of principle rather than to curry favor with the Gulf and Israel.
+Paris points to a longstanding hard line on weapons proliferation as proof it is acting from a point of principle rather than to curry favour with the Gulf and Israel.

 Yet with France only last week hit by a second sovereign debt downgrade from ratings agency Standard and Poor's over its failure to kickstart its sluggish economy, Paris does not hide the fact that it regards exports to the Middle East as a precious source of growth and jobs.

-French officials say they are also optimistic on securing a large deal to deliver anti-aircraft defense missiles to Riyadh and the sale of Rafale fighter jets to neighboring Qatar.
+French officials say they are also optimistic on securing a large deal to deliver anti-aircraft defence missiles to Riyadh and the sale of Rafale fighter jets to neighbouring Qatar.

 The question now is to what extent France is ready to go out on a limb and veto any possible nuclear deal with Iran, with a new round of talks set for November 20 - just as Hollande is scheduled to visit Israel and the Palestinian territories.

-"The most difficult part of this conflict is not between France and Iran, it is between the United States and Iran," former defense minister Paul Quiles, a Socialist ally of Hollande, told Reuters.
+"The most difficult part of this conflict is not between France and Iran, it is between the United States and Iran," former defence minister Paul Quiles, a Socialist ally of Hollande, told Reuters.

 "If the U.S. president is willing to seek a compromise, then it would be terrible if France prevents it."